 The advantages of the inclinometers are their resistance to high temperatures, shocks and vibrations (compared to optical rotary encoders).
 They also have no mechanical parts subject to wear-and-tear (bearings, etc.) and can be mounted outside of the pivot point (off-axis).

-Rotary encoders, however, are usually used where the angle, independent from the earth’s center point, should be determined against a fixed and relateable reference point (e.g., an excavator arm to the chassis of the excavator).
+On the other hand, rotary encoders are usually employed where the angle, independent from the earth’s center point, should be determined against a fixed reference point (e.g., excavator arm to the chassis of the excavator), regardless of the geocenter.

 The type of encoder (rotary encoder or inclinometer) to be used depends greatly in the end on the amount of space available on site, the necessary interfaces, the desired resolution and the required simplicity of installation of the encoder.

-SIKO is available to you at any time as a competent partner and is ready to help you choose the right measuring system or to answer any further questions you may have.
+SIKO is at your disposal as a competent partner and is ready to help you choose the right measuring system and answer any other questions you might have.

 Note: Inclinometers/tilt sensors are a part of the product range MagLine.